 We are conducting an open-label Phase 1 trial with AK002 in patients with SAC.
 The trial is enrolling patients with three different forms of allergic conjunctivitis: AKC, VKC and PAC.
 Approximately 30 patients are planned to be enrolled and will receive six monthly doses of AK002.
 The primary endpoint of the trial will be safety and tolerability.
-Key secondary endpoints include symptom measures of ocular itch, pain, lacrimation, photophobia and foreign body sensation.
+Key secondary endpoints include patient-reported symptom measures of ocular itch, pain, lacrimation, photophobia and foreign body sensation.
+Given that the trial is an open-label observational study, it is not designed to show statistical significance.
 We expect to report data from this trial in the first quarter of 2019.